Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Results and discussion

-For cold-rolled sample with saturated hardness the $\alpha\rightarrow\omega$ phase transformation initiated at $\sim 5.3$ GPa and completed at $\sim 13.0$ GPa, whereas for the $600^\circ C$ annealed sample, phase transformation initiation and completion pressures were $\sim 5.9$ GPa and $\sim 10.9$ GPa respectively (Fig. \ref{fig:pvscon}).
-The results suggest that large plastic straining prior to transformation promotes nucleation because of more and stronger stress concentrators (various dislocation configurations, twins, and grain boundaries) but suppresses growth by producing more obstacles (dislocation forest, point defects, grain boundaries) for interface propagation.
-Reverse phase transformation is not observed down to zero pressure for both samples, therefore the hypothesis of symmetric hysteresis enlargement due to plastic straining cannot be tested here.
-However, reduction in pressure for initiating the direct transformation clearly contradicts the proportionality of the pressure hysteresis and hardness suggested in \cite{Blank-Estrin-2014} for multiple materials.
-A possible reason for this discrepancy is that results in \cite{Blank-Estrin-2014} (see also more experimental detail in \cite{Blanketal-InorMat-83}) have been obtained in piston-cylinder by recording force-displacement curves without in situ XRD probing.
+For cold-rolled sample with saturated hardness the $\alpha\rightarrow\omega$ phase transformation initiated at $\sim 5.1$ GPa and completed at $\sim 13.0$ GPa, whereas for the $600^\circ C$ annealed sample, phase transformation initiation and completion pressures were $\sim 5.9$ GPa and $\sim 10.9$ GPa respectively (Fig. \ref{fig:pvscon}). { The intersection point of curves in Fig. \ref{fig:pvscon} is at a pressure of $\sim$ 6.6 GPa and volume fraction of $\omega$ Zr of 0.7} The results suggest that large plastic straining prior to transformation promotes { multiple nucleations because of more and stronger stress concentrators (various dislocation configurations, twins, and grain boundaries) but suppresses growth (i.e., reduces slope of the kinetic curve) by producing more obstacles (dislocation forest, point defects, grain boundaries) for interface propagation.} Reverse phase transformation is not observed down to zero pressure for both samples, therefore the hypothesis of symmetric hysteresis enlargement due to plastic straining cannot be tested here.
+However, the reduction in pressure for initiating the direct transformation contradicts the proportionality of the pressure hysteresis and hardness suggested in \cite{Blank-Estrin-2014} for multiple materials. { Consequently, general theory based on the equations $k=L \sg_y$ utilized in the phase transformation condition $X=k$, and analytical and numerical solutions in \cite{Levitas-JMPS-I-97,Levitas-JMPS-II-97,levitas-ijss1998,Levitas-IJP-21,Levitasetal-PhilMag-02} must be essentially advanced. } A possible reason for this discrepancy is that results in \cite{Blank-Estrin-2014} (see also more experimental detail in \cite{Blanketal-InorMat-83}) have been obtained in piston-cylinder by recording force-displacement curves without in situ XRD probing.
 Pressure is determined by force using calibration based on known pressure for phase transformation in bismuth.
-Thus, nucleation of small amount of high-pressure phase could not be detected and determination of pressure has significant error.
-Our results on reduction in pressure for initiation of $\omega$-Zr in commercially pure Zr are similar to those for extra pure Zr in \cite{Kumaretal-Acta-20} after plastic compression by $5\%$ and $10\%$ prior to transformation.
-However, in \cite{Kumaretal-Acta-20} the entire kinetic curve $c(p)$ is shifted to lower pressures with increasing plastic strain, i.e., there is not suppression of growth.
-This shows that the effect of plastic strain is non-monotonous, i.e., the small plastic strain does not produce obstacles for growth, but the large plastic strain, significantly reducing grain size and increasing the dislocation density, suppresses it.
-Thus, more detailed microstructure-related studies are required.
+Thus, nucleation of a small amount of high-pressure phase could not be detected and the determination of pressure has significant error.
+Our results on reduction in pressure for initiation of $\omega$ Zr in commercially pure Zr are consistent with those for extra pure Zr in \cite{Kumaretal-Acta-20} after plastic compression by $5\%$ and $10\%$ prior to transformation.
+However, in \cite{Kumaretal-Acta-20} the entire kinetic curve $c(p)$ is shifted to lower pressures with increasing plastic strain, i.e., there is no suppression of growth.
+This shows that the effect of plastic strain is non-monotonous, i.e., the small plastic strain does not produce obstacles for growth, but the large plastic strain, significantly reducing grain size and increasing the dislocation density, suppresses it. { Also, reduction in PT pressure in \cite{Kumaretal-Acta-20} is larger for straining by $5\%$ and then reduces for straining by $10\%$, which is difficult to explain from the physical point of view.
+However, the experiments in \cite{Kumaretal-Acta-20} were performed in multi-anvil apparatuses without hydrostatic pressure-transmitting medium, i.e., in the presence of non-controllable non-hydrostatic stresses.
+This may be the reason for the above result.
+Also, in situ evolution of the microstructure was not recorded in \cite{Kumaretal-Acta-20} and pressure was estimated based on XRD measurements in an alumina piston, which is less precise than based on a Cu marker placed in the same pressure transmitting medium like a sample, as we did here. } In any case, more detailed microstructure-related studies are required.